s-archer/reference-architectures/dns/readme.md

     - Top-Level Domain servers are the authoritative name servers that answer queries for the contents of the top-level domain zone.
 The top-level domain zone (.) contains all the information needed to find second-level domains (example.com)
 - Threat Intelligence
 - F5® Distributed Cloud Platform
     - Built on a high-performance global anycast network to provide highly available and responsive DNS from our global points of presence (PoPs).
+The platform is protected by F5 DDoS mitigation services that protect against large-scale volumetric DDoS in real time, defending your DNS services.
 - F5® Distributed Cloud Console
-    - Part of the global controller for F5® Distributed Cloud Platform - Using this SaaS console, customers can provision services, obtain global observability, centralize logs and metrics, and create customized dashboards.
-The Console provides APIs that can be used for automation or integration with external services like Datadog, Splunk, etc.
+    - Part of the global controller for F5® Distributed Cloud Platform - Using this SaaS console, customers can provision services, obtain global observability, centralise logs and metrics, and create customised dashboards.
+The Console provides self-service creation of API credentials, and APIs that can be used for automation or integration with external services like Datadog, Splunk, etc.
 - [Optional] DNS Hidden Primary Authoritative Servers
     - A stealth server that is a primary server for zone transfers.
 In this arrangement, the master name server that processes the updates is unavailable to general hosts on the Internet; it is not listed in the NS RRset [^4]
 - Origin Applications